ccabrerareyes/calculator-23people-test/README.md

 ### Installation

-1.- Download the project
-2.- Within the directory execute
+Download the project, and within the directory execute

     npm install